-ï In order for the technical officer to deal with these problems it is imperative that users be accurate, write clearly and be specific in describing the problem.
+- In order for the technical officer to deal with these problems it is imperative that users be accurate, write clearly and be specific in describing the problem.
 The information needs to be detailed and not ambiguous yet at the same time expressed as concisely as possible.

-ïPrint your name and date the entry and please leave your telephone number so you can be contacted about the issue.
+-Print your name and date the entry and please leave your telephone number so you can be contacted about the issue.
 Should further information be required the technical officer will know who to contact.
 Also verbally inform the Station Manager about the issue.

 20. Emergency Procedures in the station.

-ï It is the responsibility of all presenters and volunteers to familiarise themselves with the location and usage of the fire extinguishers.
+- It is the responsibility of all presenters and volunteers to familiarise themselves with the location and usage of the fire extinguishers.
 Ask Station Managerment if unsure.

-ï Your first contact is emergency services on 9 9 9 .
+- Your first contact is emergency services on 9 9 9 .
 Your primary responsibility is to ensure your own safety and that of other volunteers.
 Volunteers are not to put themselves at risk in any way.

-ï First aid equipment is maintained regularly and located in the kitchen cupboard.
+- First aid equipment is maintained regularly and located in the kitchen cupboard.
 Notify the Station Manager if you believe the Kit requires re-stocking.
 Sensible use of the first aid kit will ensure this resource remains readily accessible and serves the purpose for which it is intended.

-ï In the event of a power failure you are asked to contact the Station Manager or Program Manager The station has a wall mounted rechargable tourch located..... in case of power failure at night.
+- In the event of a power failure you are asked to contact the Station Manager or Program Manager The station has a wall mounted rechargable torch located..... in case of power failure at night.

-ï In the event of a technical breakdown the presenter must first contact the Program Manager
+- In the event of a technical breakdown the presenter must first contact the Program Manager

 21. Dress Code.